gbzarelli/kart-race-importer/README.md

 The 'Kart Race Importer' is a project to import data held in log files.
 These files contain information about a race of kart, kept in a structural format of 'laps', where each lap contains pilot information, time, lap and speed.
-The idea of project and transcribe this information into complex data, which statistical information about the race.
+The idea of the project is to transcribe this information into complex data and statistical information about a race.
+Java has been used as the programming language with as few external dependencies as possible.

 ## Data for import